Autocorrelation analysis for cryo-EM with sparsity constraints: Improved sample complexity and projection-based algorithms: Preliminaries

 We detail a specific approach to autocorrelation analysis in cryo-EM, introduced by Kam~\cite{kam1980reconstruction}.
 To this end, we need to introduce a convenient basis for representing a 3-D structure $\Phi$, the spherical Bessel basis~\cite{andrews1998special}.
 An expansion of maximum degree $L$ is defined by first expanding the Fourier transform $\mathcal{F}(\Phi)$ of $\Phi$ in spherical harmonics as

-where $k$ denotes the radial frequency and $Y^m_\ell(\theta, \varphi)$ are the spherical harmonics basis functions.
+where $k$ denotes the radial frequency and $Y^m_\ell(\theta, \varphi)$ are the spherical harmonics.
 In addition, the spherical harmonics coefficients $A_{\ell m}(k)$ are expanded by spherical Bessel functions, up to degree $S_\ell$, as

 The functions $j_{\ell s}(k)$ are the normalized spherical Bessel functions.
-By allowing $L$ and $S_\ell$ to grow unboundedly, any structure of a biological molecule can be represented in this basis.
+By allowing $L$ and $S_\ell$ to grow unboundedly, any bandlimited function with bandlimit 1 can be represented in this basis.
 However, when expanding 3-D molecular structures from discretized projection images, the Nyquist criterion applied to the projection images limits the amount of extractable information.
-This determines bounds on the maximally allowable truncation parameters $L$ and $S_\ell$; see Appendix~\ref{app:criteria} for a detailed description.
+This determines bounds on the maximally allowable truncation parameters $L$ and $S_\ell$; see the appendix for a detailed description.

 We aim to recover the coefficients $a_{\ell m s}$ (up to rotation and reflection in $\mathbb{R}^3$).
 As will be shown next, it is convenient to gather the coefficients into matrices $A_\ell$, of size $S_\ell \times (2\ell+1)$, via $A_\ell(s,m) := a_{\ell m s}$, for each $\ell = 0, \ldots , L$.